Flank/flank-dashboard/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md

 #### The `functions_framework` package

-An open source FaaS (Function as a Service) framework for writing portable Dart functions.
+An open-source FaaS (Function as a Service) framework for writing portable Dart functions.

 Pros:
  - Actively evolves with frequent updates.